PatrickHuembeli/Adversarial-Domain-Adaptation-for-Identifying-Phase-Transitions/README.md

 ### INSTALL

+Create and activate a new environment:

+::bash

-- create new environment: conda create -n dann anaconda
+  $ conda create -n dann anaconda

-- replace 'training.py' in /home/USERNAME/.conda/pkgs/keras-2.0.5-py36_0/lib/python3.6/site-packages/keras/engine
+  $ source activate dann

+Replace `training.py` in `/home/USERNAME/.conda/pkgs/keras-2.0.5-py36_0/lib/python3.6/site-packages/keras/engine`
-by the 'training.py' file in the folder.
+by the `training.py` file in the folder.
+The file `training_old.py` is the original.
-'training_old.py' is the original file.
 Keep it, just in case.
-If the path cannot be found start python and type:
+If the path cannot be found, start Python and type:

+::python

   import keras as ker
 	ker.__file__
-- activate the environment "source activate dann" to run training of DANN.

 ## Files to Generate States